jasy125/puppetie/README.md

 ### What windowstasks affects **OPTIONAL**

-If it's obvious what your module touches, you can skip this section.
-For example, folks can probably figure out that your mysql_instance module affects their MySQL instances.

-If there's more that they should know about, though, this is the place to mention:

-* Files, packages, services, or operations that the module will alter, impact, or execute.
-* Dependencies that your module automatically installs.
-* Warnings or other important notices.
+* Gets a list of Computers based on serach criteria set, if now set will take all nodes from AD, then check for puppet agent and install if not install already directly from the puppet master which is set in the puppet.conf or the manual value set when running.

 ### Setup Requirements **OPTIONAL**

-Active Directory User and Computers
+* Active Directory User and Computers

-Powershell V3 or later
+* Powershell V3 or later

 ### Beginning with windowstasks